 (1) The primary use of land in the Agricultural District shall be agricultural.

-(2) The construction or placement of buildings or structures, except as provided in this § 300-5.5C(3); and the removal, excavation or dredging of loam, peat, gravel, soil, rock or other mineral substance in such a manner as to adversely affect the land's overall future agricultural potential; and other acts or uses detrimental to such retention of the land for agricultural use shall be prohibited.
+(2) The construction or placement of buildings or structures, except as provided in this § 300- 9.1.C(3); and the removal, excavation or dredging of loam, peat, gravel, soil, rock or other mineral substance in such a manner as to adversely affect the land's overall future agricultural potential; and other acts or uses detrimental to such retention of the land for agricultural use shall be prohibited.

 (3) Construction of a single-family or two-family dwelling for the farmer, his or her family and his or her employees shall be allowed on a lot exceeding 10 acres in area in the Agricultural District, and shall not derogate from the purpose of the district.
 Such dwellings shall comply with the dimensional regulations of the RS District.
 The maximum area devoted to residential use on any lot shall be 30,000 square feet.
 [Amended 4-28-2014ATM by Art.
 33]